 Staying steady this winter: swap your old slippers

-Trade in your old worn out slippers for FREE at a Slipper Swap Event being held at Welwyn Garden City Central Library on Wednesday 13 December and find out how to avoid falls and stay safe and well this winter.
+Trade in your old worn out slippers for FREE at a Slipper Swap Event being held at North Watford Library on Monday 15 January and find out how to avoid falls and stay safe and well this winter.

 Old worn out slippers are often responsible for trips and falls, which can lead to hospitalisation and loss of independence.
 That’s why we’re offering older and vulnerable residents the chance to swap their old slippers for a free brand new pair of anti-slip ones.